How to Deal With Customers Who Won’t Pay

 Learn From Each Situation

-• Could payment terms have been clearer?
+• Were payment terms clear?

-• Would a deposit have helped?
+• Was a deposit taken?

 The Key to Getting Paid

-The most effective approach is a combination of:
+The most effective approach is simple:

-• clear pricing
+• Clear pricing

-• written quotes
+• Written quotes

-• consistent follow-up
+• Consistent follow-up

 Final Thoughts